 - Taxation and Regulation (REG) – 4 hours

 - Business Environment and Concepts (BEC) – 4 hours

 A minimum score of 75 on each exam section is required to pass the CPA exam.
 It is the responsibility of the exam candidate to schedule any unpassed sections of the exam within 30 months of passing one or more sections.
 In the event that all four sections of the exam are not passed within the 30-month period, credit for any sections passed before the 30-month period will expire and that section must be retaken.

-Starting July 1, 2020, NASBA began continuous testing for CPA exam candidates.
-Under the new continuous testing model, candidates have the ability to take the exam year-round, without restriction, other than waiting to receive scores from prior attempts of the same section or when there is a major change to the exam.
+NASBA began continuous testing for CPA exam candidate in July 2020.
+Under the continuous testing model, candidates have the ability to take the exam year-round, without restriction, other than waiting to receive scores from prior attempts of the same section or when there is a major change to the exam.
 Continuous testing replaces the existing CPA exam testing window model, which only permits candidates to test during designated time frames each calendar quarter.
 Learn more about continuous testing on the NASBA website at https://nasba.org/exams/continuous-testing/.

 Special accommodations can be requested under the provisions of the Americans with Disabilities Act.
 The request is reviewed and must be approved by the VBOA before the exam application can be processed.
 The candidate must submit documentation from an appropriately licensed health care professional that includes a diagnosis of the disability, along with a specific recommendation and justification for the requested modifications.